nicinabox/slackpack/README.md

 ## Usage

 1. Add a `.slackpack` file to your project
-2. Run `slackpack DIRECTORY -v VERSION` where DIRECTORY is the directory you want to package and VERSION is the target version number.
+2. Run `slackpack DIRECTORY` where DIRECTORY is the directory you want to package.

 Run `slackpack -h` to view all options.
+Check [trolley](https://github.com/nicinabox/trolley/blob/master/.slackpack) for a working slackpack example.

 ## .slackpack example